 As a field, PBL is still in the developmental stage.
 For example, there is not sufficient research or empirical data to state that PBL is a proven alternative to other forms of instruction.
-Based on evidence gathered over the past ten years, PBL appears to be an equivalent or slightly better model for producing gains in academic achievement, although results vary with the quality of the project and the level of student engagement.
-Also, PBL is not appropriate as a method for teaching certain basic skills such as reading or computation; however, it does provide an environment for the application of those skills.
+Based on evidence gathered over the past ten years, PBL is an equivalent or slightly better model for producing gains in academic achievement.
+It is not appropriate as a method for teaching certain basic skills such as reading or computation, although it serves as a powerful application of those skills.

-More important, evidence shows that PBL enhances the quality of learning and leads to higher-level cognitive development through students' engagement with complex, novel problems.
-It is also clear that PBL teaches students complex processes and procedures such as model that supports authentic inquiry and autonomous learning for students.
-Along with encouraging academic proficiency and meeting the traditional goals of education, PBL has important benefits for today's students.
-Teachers report that PBL:
+More important, there is evidence that PBL enhances the quality of learning and leads to higher-level cognitive development through students' engagement with complex, novel problems.
+It is also clear that PBL teaches students complex processes and procedures such as planning and communicating.
+To accomplish this, however, requires time for both teachers and students to master the behaviors and strategies necessary for successful PBL.

+In addition to research, there are convincing reports from teachers that PBL is a rigorous, relevant, and engaging instructional model that supports authentic inquiry and autonomous learning for students.
+In addition to encouraging academic proficiency and meeting the traditional goals of education, PBL has important benefits for today's students.
+The reports indicate that PBL: